Program Updates In Response to Coronavirus

 All schools in Alabama closed beginning Thursday, March 19.
 Our classrooms follow the school systems where they are located and will re-open when directed by the state and local authorities.

-We have provide Education Resources to help with supporting children’s learning during this challenging time.
+We have provided Education Resources to help with supporting children’s learning during this challenging time.
 Click the Education Resources button to access the list.

 Children’s Services staff are committed to taking applications for the 2020-21 program year even while our classroom sites are closed.